ZohaibS/SeasonalMarketAnalysisPlatform/README.md

 This is an app in progress I plan to build up over the long run.
 For the time being, it uses IEX data and for the time being, it only views the profitable trading problem from a single approach / with a single strategy.
 In the following years I hope to introduce more approaches / strategies, expand the data lake, and create a user friendly front end.
 This is all just for fun and learning, and to a lesser extent, (when this is production ready) to experiment with various strategies with my personal funds.

+If you are interested in the project at all, feel free to fork it and if you want to get involved deeper, I'd be excited to collaborate!

 General Overview: